- China Tours +

 Clothing: November is cold at night.
 Wear a coat, gloves, and head covering as well as lighter clothes.

-Shanghai mostly has pleasant autumn weather and there may be fog in the morning.
-But a cold snap might bring bitter windy weather.
+Shanghai generally has pleasant autumnal weather and there may be fog in the mornings.
+However, a cold snap might bring bitter windy weather with it.
 Red and yellow leaves decorate the city.

-This area of China around the Yangtze River also cools much in November, but it is still fairly comfortable.
-Average lows are still above freezing.
-It rains about one day out of three.
+The area around the Yangtze River cools down significantly in November but it is still fairly comfortable.
+The average low temperatures are still above freezing and it rains for about one day out of three.

-The mountains in Wulingyuan in Zhangjiajie Prefecture feel cooler.
-So it is good weather for a strenuous hike.
+Zhangjiajie: The mountains in Wulingyuan in Zhangjiajie Prefecture feel cooler so it is good weather for a strenuous hike.
 The hills and valleys are beautiful with many colors and shades.

-Hong Kong gets ideal warm, dry, and sunny weather for outdoor activities, sightseeing, and street shopping.
+Hong Kong benefits from warm and sunny weather, which is ideal for outdoor activities, sightseeing, and shopping in the street markets.
 There is little rain.
 November and December are the most pleasant months.